crosnet/python-data-structures-tutorial/2-queue.md

 - Display the size of the queue

-Chech the [solution](2-solution.py) only after you have made an attempt to solve the problem on your own.
+Check the [solution](2-solution.py) only after you have made an attempt to solve the problem on your own.

 [Back to Welcome Page](welcome.md)